Paul D. Zimmerman

 Paul D. Zimmerman (July 3, 1938 in New York City, New York - March 2, 1993 in Princeton, New Jersey) was a screenwriter, film critic and activist.

-Biography
+Career

 He was a film critic for Newsweek magazine from 1967 to 1975, and wrote for television shows including Sesame Street, but is best known for writing The King of Comedy (1982), directed by Martin Scorsese.
 He was the co-writer of Lovers and Liars (1979) and Consuming Passions (1988).
 Zimmerman was the author of many other screenplays, mostly unproduced, as well as three books: